-Figure 1.
-System Overview - summary of user interactions with the system
+Fig. 1 System Overview - a summary of user interactions with the system is shown

 4.1 Creating a Project

 When the users first create an account, they are asked to create a project they would like to use the patterns with.
 For example, when using the system with the Learning Patterns, they could make a project named "Learning Spanish".